carpentries-lab/metagenomics-analysis/README.md

 [![The Carpentries Lab Review Status](http://badges.carpentries-lab.org/11_status.svg)](https://github.com/carpentries-lab/reviews/issues/11)

-# Data processing and visualization for metagenomics
+# Data Processing and Visualization for Metagenomics
 A lesson to learn how to carry out a metagenomics bioinformatic pipeline.
 This lesson is part of the [Metagenomics Workshop](https://carpentries-incubator.github.io/metagenomics-workshop/)